adibzaman/adibzaman.github.io/_pages/about.md

 Introduction
 ------
 I want to liberate the power of data that are trapped in siloed systems and disciplines to improve human health.
-I am a computational scientist by training with extensive experience in model, method and system development for large clinical data analysis and research i nfrastructure development in high performance computing system.
-My motivation to work in Mayo clinic arises from a deep desire to contribute in human well being, live life happily and abundantly.
+I am a computational scientist by training with extensive experience in model, method and system development for large clinical data analysis and research infrastructure development in high performance computing system.
+My motivation to work in healthcare arises from a deep desire to contribute in human well being, live life happily and abundantly.
 I want to use technology, big data and new methods to complement the deep clinical expertise for the future of medicine.